Freshmen entering Louisiana State University are eligible to apply to the Honors College if they meet the following recommended admission criteria:

 Students who have already completed the Application for Undergraduate Admission, but did not indicate the option for Honors College admission consideration, may amend their applications by contacting the Office of Enrollment Management (firstname.lastname@example.org | 225/578-1175).

 The deadline to apply and be considered for the Honors College is November 15.
-Applications will be reviewed only after the November 15 application deadline.
-Students will be notified of their admission status beginning in mid-December and on a rolling basis thereafter.
+Applications will be reviewed after LSU admission decisions begin releasing, as early as October 1.
+Students will be notified of their Honors College admission status beginning in November and on a rolling basis thereafter.

 Students are strongly encouraged to apply by the November 15 deadline.
 Any applications received after this date will be reviewed on a space-available basis.